 Let us now understand its various other benefits:

-- Fills up Information Gap: Marketing information system facilitates the companies involved in global retailing and other international trade practices, to meet their information needs and being aware of the worldwide scenario.
+Fills up Information Gap: Marketing information system facilitates the companies involved in global retailing and other international trade practices.
+The purpose is to meet their information needs and being aware of the world-wide scenario.

-- Competing Over Non-Price Factors: MIS is used for adopting non-price competition strategies such as brand image, product customization, product differentiation, public relations, additional services, etc. to retain consumers without any price war.
+Competing Over Non-Price Factors: MIS is used for adopting non-price competition strategies.
+It facilitates brand image, product customization, product differentiation, public relations, additional services, etc., to retain consumers without any price war.

-- Demand Creation and Fulfilment: It also provides information of the customer requirements to generate the need for those products which are desired by the consumer’s subconscious mind, through marketing research and then meeting such needs in reality.
+Demand Creation and Fulfilment: It also provides information on customer requirements.
+Thus, generating the need for those products which are desired by the consumer’s subconscious mind, through marketing research and then meeting such needs in reality.

-- Coping Up with Marketing Environment and Trends: It regularly keeps an eye on any changing trends in the economic, political, technological and competitive environments to grab new opportunities and prepare for the upcoming challenges.
+Coping Up with Marketing Environment and Trends: It regularly keeps an eye on any changing trends in the economic, political, technological and competitive environments.
+It helps to grab new opportunities and prepare for the upcoming challenges.

 With the development of technology and modernization, the management of business activities has become a lot more simple than it was before.
 We can now keep up with the current happenings and recent trends on our computer systems with just a simple click.